kullbom/dbflow/Milestones.md

 [x] Add support for disabled triggers
 [x] Add support for disabled indexes
 [x] Add support for disabled check constraints
+[x] Ensure that the db user has suitable privileges before readSchema (IS_ROLEMEMBER ('db_ddladmin')) [x] BUG: Named defaults is generated wrong - see [DF_TestTable01_ColWithNamedDefault] [x] Add some kind of db-compare (to find more bugs) [x] Add test that uses db-compare (on clones) for all regression suites [x] Index "FILLFACTOR" is not part of the generated scripts - and generates error when clones are compared.
+[x] The tests sometimes fail when run in parallell - might be the shared folders...?

 ## Version 0.2.0(-beta) - 2025-08-23